NREL/HydroChrono/doc/user/_user/user.rst

 #######################

 .. todo::
-	This is an example from Libat3D.
+	This is an example.
 Should be replaced

 Global parameters
 =================